Water charges and services

 Access to meters

 Under the Local Government Act, Council can enter private property to carry out water supply work such as meter reading.
-It would be appreciated if you could assist with providing access.
+It would be appreciated if you could assist with providing access and regularly trimming shrubs from around the meter.

 If your meter is in a locked area or, if there is a dog in the yard when the meter reader calls, you may receive a card in your letterbox asking you to self read your water meter.
 The card gives instructions on how to do this and doubles as a reply paid letter, which may be posted back to Council without a stamp.
 If you receive one of these cards and you have any questions, please contact Council on (02) 6801 4000.